clixwise/tryton-by-example/5.8/README.md

  Tryton 5.8 - Doc 15.01 - Sale : about the sale cycle
  Tryton 5.8 - Doc 80.01 - Ancillaries : ancillary features
  Utilities : Scripts that illustrate the presentation
- Database Snapshots : Data reflecting the presentation
+ Database Snapshots : Data that illustrate the presentation